Skip to content

 Prior to joining NBS in 2015, Preethi worked at investment banks Goldman Sachs, Deutsche bank and Switzerland based reinsurer Swiss Re.

 Preethi received the Dean's bursary to commence her PhD at NBS in 2015.
-During her PhD, Preethi received the prestigious Founders Award from the Society for Business Ethics (SBE) in Chicago in 2018.
-She has presented her work internationally in the US, Italy, Switzerland, New Zealand and Germany.
-She has received £12,500 in funding for her work on leadership ethics.
-During her PhD, Preethi won NTU’s 3-minute thesis competition twice in 2018 and 2019 and was a UK national finalist where she represented NTU in 2019.
-She was the first student from NTU to reach the national finals.
+During her PhD, she received the prestigious Founders Award from the Society for Business Ethics (SBE) in Chicago in 2018.
+Preethi also won NTU’s 3-minute thesis competition and subsequently became one of five UK national finalists where she represented NTU in 2019.

 Research areas